Isao Harimoto: Baseball career

+in the American major leagues.
+His record for most combined hits by a Japanese player was not eclipsed until Ichiro Suzuki passed him in 2009; Harimoto noted at the time that he believed Suzuki had good potential to eclipse him as early as 1996 (after Ichiro had collected 210 hits as a rookie).

 Post-player career

 Since his retirement, Harimoto has mainly worked for Tokyo Broadcasting System (TBS) as a baseball commentator.
 He appears on a news program named Sunday Morning and comments on baseball and other sports.